famil-20/python-assignment/README.md

 # Simple TODO list web application

+## Get Started

+Run following commands:

+- Clean first (just in case to make sure we have fresh env): `make clean`

+- Setup to install required dependencies: `make setup`

+- Run to start the server and open : `make run`

+- Open http://localhost:5000/ to see the web application

 ## Things done
 - Simple todo list with toggle and delete functionality
 - Login/signup/logout feature